Tashkent International Film Festival: Reborn

 The main program of the past film festivals, in addition to film screenings, included the competition program "Cinema in 5 days", signing of memoranda of cooperation, presentations of new film projects, as well as innovations in the Cinema House and in the Uzbekfilm studio.

-Among the guests who attended the revived film festival in 2021–2023 are Luc Besson, Takeshi Kitano, Armand Assante, Krzysztof Zanussi, Nikita Mikhalkov, Kevin Spacey, Sami Naseri, Burak Ozchivit, Norgul Yeshilchai, Dylan Cicek Denis, Melissa Asly Pamuk, Rustam Sagdullaev, Franco Nero, Mithun Chakraborty, Gerard Depardieu, Sergey Bezrukov, Poonam Dhillon, Timur Bekmambetov, Taukel Musilim, Zinat Aman, Umesh Mehra and many others.
+Among the guests who attended the revived film festival in 2021–2023 are Luc Besson, Takeshi Kitano, Armand Assante, Krzysztof Zanussi, Nikita Mikhalkov, Kevin Spacey, Sami Naseri, Burak Ozchivit, Nurgül Yeşilçay, Dilan Çiçek Deniz, Melissa Asly Pamuk, Rustam Sagdullaev, Franco Nero, Mithun Chakraborty, Gerard Depardieu, Sergey Bezrukov, Poonam Dhillon, Timur Bekmambetov, Taukel Musilim, Zinat Aman, Umesh Mehra and many others.
 In addition to participating in the film festival, the guests gave master classes to the students and held creative meetings.